kdnguyenx/rambo-bot/README.md

-# rambo-bot
+# Rambo Bot
 My Discord bot, its name is Rambo

 ## Requirements
-In able to run project, make sure `node 22.2.0` or above is installed.
+In able to run project, make sure `python 3.10` or above is installed.

 Clone repository by `git clone` to your local computer:
 ```shell script